 Although from an emotional standpoint no time is right for a funeral, some days are preferable to others.
 This is never more evident than during All Hallows' Eve.
 It is thought that holding the ceremony on October 31st will result in dire consequences, not for the living, but for the person being interred.

 It is rumored among those who travel in dark circles that funerals are magnets for the ghoulish entities that emerge from the underworld during Halloween.
 Attracted by the presence of fresh souls, they will do anything within their power to convince these easy marks to come with them.
 Finding themselves in a situation they had not anticipated, the still-transitioning spirits run the risk of being tricked into spending eternity in the bowels of Hell.

 In order to prevent this from occurring, it is advised that funerals be held on days when the worst that the devil has to offer are not walking among the living.
 This generally means anytime other than Halloween, a 24-hour period when every soul is up for grabs.

 3. Overgrown Graves

-If, however, the occupant of a grave was an unsavory character who willingly brought suffering to others, the ground beneath which they sleep will be covered with an overgrowth of weeds; in spite of the groundskeepers' best efforts to keep them under control.
+If, however, the occupant of a grave was an unsavory character who willingly brought suffering to others, the ground beneath which they sleep will be covered with an overgrowth of weeds despite the groundskeepers' best efforts to keep them under control.
 Deemed unworthy of flowers, the gravesites of these bad souls will display only tangles of nature's castoffs for eternity.